 Location: All around Terminal 1 and Terminal 3

-As we look forward to travelling, maybe the best way to get into that hopeful, holiday-filled spirit once again is to get close to the action at Changi Airport!
+As we look forward to our next trip, maybe the best way to get into that holiday-filled spirit is to get close to the action at Changi Airport!

-For more updates on Changi Airport, follow us on Facebook, Instagram, Twitter, Telegram and YouTube.
+For more updates on Changi Airport, follow us on Facebook, Instagram, Twitter, Telegram, TikTok and YouTube.
 You can also sign up for a Changi Account and have the latest news and articles delivered right into your inbox.